Skip to content

 What I Use Personally

-I often use my own lightweight Python modelling code (NumPy + MoM) that assumes free space and ignores ground and clutter.
-Yet the patterns usually agree in shape with NEC.
-The absolute dB values differ, but the comparative lobes, nulls, and behavior trends are consistent.
+I often use my own lightweight Python modelling code using NumPy and Method of Moments assumptions.
+It generally works in free space and ignores ground, clutter, dielectric loading, and real installation details.
+Yet the pattern shapes usually agree well with NEC for clean wire structures.
+The absolute dB values differ, but the comparative lobes, nulls, and behaviour trends are consistent.

-The lesson: antenna modelling is about insight and trends, not chasing absolute decimals.
-Whether gain is 5.7 dBi or 6.2 dBi doesn’t change how you aim.
-What matters is understanding where lobes and nulls fall, so you can design and adjust intelligently.
+That is the useful lesson: antenna modelling is about insight and trends, not chasing absolute decimals.
+Whether the model says 5.7 dBi or 6.2 dBi rarely changes the practical decision.
+What matters is understanding where the current flows, where the lobes go, where the nulls fall, and which design choices improve or worsen the behaviour.

 Takeaways for Hams